cs160-fall2015/github-plus-university/guides/git-and-github.md

    [https://github.com/join][join].

 2. Next you need to join the GitHub Organization that we've created for the
-   course: [ComS342-ISU][cs342]
+   course: [cs160-fall2015][cs342]

-   To join it, go to the [ComS 342 Registration](http://cs342.joshldavis.com/) page and click the **Sign in with GitHub** button.
+   To join it, go to the [CS160 Registration](http://cs342.joshldavis.com/) page and click the **Sign in with GitHub** button.

    This application uses OAuth and it will take you to GitHub where you will have to give your permission to join it.

-3. Enter your NetID and you'll be automatically added to the organization and will have a repository created for you.
+3. Enter your CalNetID and you'll be automatically added to the organization and will have a repository created for you.

 4. If for whatever reason you can't join the organization, contact Josh Davis, joshuad@iastate.edu and let him know.

-5. You should now be apart of the [ComS 342 Organization][cs342] and should have access to a few different repositories.
+5. You should now be apart of the [CS160 Organization][cs342] and should have access to a few different repositories.

    You should also now have a repository setup just for your homework solutions.
-   This should be located in the ComS342-ISU organization and be called `hw-answers-<NetID here>`.
+   This should be located in the cs160-fall2015 organization and be called `hw-answers-<CalNetID here>`.

    This is what you'll setup in the next section to allow you to write your homework answers and submit them.